johangenis/aifora-task/README.md

 6. Click the 'Click the try it out' button
 7. In the 'groupKey' text field enter 'option1'
 8. In the 'Request body' text box enter the json contained in the curl_request.json file contained in this repo.
-9. The require request will be returned in the 'Response Body' window.
+9. The required request will be returned in the 'Response Body' window.